roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "MMmmmm."
 Derek said, biting his lip to resist the pleasure.
 It sounded unbelievably hot.
 A woman, an older woman, pregnant with his baby.
 It just so wrong, a woman his mother's age, and older woman, someone who should not be thinking about sex with men his age, not only doing it but taking it all the way and knocking her up.
 A woman, his wife's mother, her belly stretching lewdly with children.
 Her breasts swelling, getting even bigger, swelling with milk, till her nipples were dripping with milk, begging for a mouth to surround them.

  "HNNNNNNNN!"
 Derek grunted, trying to stifle the pleasure.
 It felt so good.
 Jocelyn was so hot!
 Sure she was a bitch, but she had exposed some dark cravings within him.
 A craving for submission.
 The pleasure she brought him was overwhelming.
 Could he go by in his life without having someone like Jocelyn, someone older and voluptuous, with huge tits?
-Report_Story #9